zhaohappy/libmedia/README_en.md

 ### Start

-If you want to integrate this project for development, it is recommended to use this warehouse as a sub-module.
-The project uses the [cheap](https://github.com/zhaohappy/cheap) library, which requires you to have some understanding of the use of cheap.
+If you want to integrate this project for development, it is recommended to use libmedia as a sub-module.
+The project dependence on [cheap](https://github.com/zhaohappy/cheap) library, which requires you to understanding of the usage of cheap.

 Currently, this project only supports using webpack for compilation and packaging.